prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-gam.md

 ```

-The way of displaying the Rewarded Ad is totally the same as for the Interstitial Ad.
+The proccess for displaying the Rewarded Ad is the same as for the Interstitial Ad.

-To be notified when user earns a reward - implement the method of `RewardedAdUnitDelegate`:
+To be notified when a user earns a reward - implement the method of `RewardedAdUnitDelegate`:

 ``` swift
 - (void)rewardedAdUserDidEarnReward:(RewardedAdUnit *)rewardedAd;
 ```

-The actual reward object is stored in the `RewardedAdUnit`:
+The reward object is stored in the `RewardedAdUnit`:

 ```
 if let reward = rewardedAd.reward as?
 GADAdReward {